 for some integer size $s_{\ell}\,{\geq}\,1$.
 The left panel of~\autoref{fig:corr-rhm} shows an example of the generative process, represented as a tree: pick (uniformly at random) a level-$3$ symbol (root) and one of the production rule having that symbol on the left-hand side (also uniformly at random), replace the symbol with the right-hand side of the production rules (first generation), then repeat the process until left with only terminal symbols (leaves).
 The resulting datum is a sequence in $(\mathcal{V}_0)^{d}$, with $d\,{=}\,\prod_\ell s_\ell$.
 Assuming a finite number of production rules emanating from each nonterminal symbol, this model generates a finite number of $d$-dimensional sequences.
 Since the probabilities of the level-$L$ symbol and the production rules are uniform, the data distribution $P_{\bm{X}}$ is uniform over the generated sequences.

 The Random Hierarchy Model (RHM) of~\cite{cagnetta2023deep} is an ensemble of such generative models, obtained by prescribing a probability distribution over production rules.
 In particular, the $\ell$-th set of production rules is chosen uniformly at random between all the \emph{unambiguous} sets of rules in the form of~\autoref{eq:production-rules}.
 Unambiguity means that each $s_\ell$-tuple of level-$(\ell\,{-}\,1)$ symbols can be generated by one level-$\ell$ symbol at most.
-We will assume, to ease notation, that all the vocabularies $\mathcal{V}_\ell$ have the same size $v$ and that the size of the production rules is homogeneous, i.e. $s_\ell\,{=}\,s$ for all $\ell$.
-We further assume that each nonterminal appears as the left-hand side of exactly $m$ production rules, i.e. the hidden symbols have $m$ synonymic low-level representations.
+The uniform probability and unambiguity assumptions are not satisfied in a generic natural language, but they allow us to characterise quantitatively the effects of the hierarchical structure.
+We will further assume, to ease notation, that all the vocabularies $\mathcal{V}_\ell$ have the same size $v$ and that the size of the production rules is homogeneous, i.e. $s_\ell\,{=}\,s$ for all $\ell$.
+We further assume that each nonterminal appears as the left-hand side of exactly $m$ production rules, i.e. the hidden symbols have $m$ equivalent low-level representations.
 Since there are $v^s$ distinct low-level representations and each of the $v$ high-level symbols is assigned $m$, unambiguity requires $m\,{\leq}\,v^{s-1}$.